Kid Williams: Professional boxing record

 Finally, when an influential Californian boxing promoter, Tom McCarey, declared Gutenko the bantamweight champion after Coulon repeatedly failed to defend the title, Coulon was forced to step into the ring.
 Unfortunately, it appears Coulon was right to avoid a rematch as Gutenko knocked him out and became the Bantamweight Champion of the World.

 John Gutenko gave several versions of how he acquired the fighting name “Kid Williams.”
 One of the most details suggests the name came from a Baltimore African American bantamweight boxer who encouraged Gutenko to assume his fighting moniker the night before a fight:

-He hunted up his pal that night in order to obtain a line on the game.
-His friend’s name was Williams.
-Friend Williams was a regular prizefighter – regular in licking he received.
-He had just quit the game on that account.
-Still, Jonathan Gutenko (called ‘Dutch’).
-That name will never do.
-They puzzled away until Williams abruptly ended it by exclaiming: ‘Why not use mine?
-Williams?
-Sure!

 His nickname the Baltimore Tiger was coined by members of the New York sportswriter fraternity.
 It may have been former gunslinger turned sportswriter Bat Materson who came up with the moniker as he described Gutenko's aggressive boxing style as like that of a tiger.

 Ironically, John Gutenko’s first fight after winning the bantamweight title was against Pete Herman in New Orleans.
 Unfortunately, the Baltimore Tiger would lose his title three years later to Herman in New Orleans on January 9, 1917.
 They had met the year before, where Gutenko prevailed, but the third time was not the charm, and he lost by being outpointed.
 Gutenko never recaptured the title, and on September 9, 1929, the Maryland State Athletic Commission “decided for the best interests of everyone concerned, including Williams himself, that the Kid would not be allowed to fight anymore in the State.”
 The action was taken because “the members of the ring body felt that there was danger of the veteran fight suffering serious injury if allowed to continue.”
 Thus, revoking his license and ending his boxing career.

 After his death, the boxing world began to acknowledge his “great natural ability as a fighter.”
-On December 3, 1966, his brother Rudolph (February 18, 1900-August 6, 1969), a Maryland bicycling champion in the 1920s, represented him when the Baltimore Tiger was elected to the Maryland Athletic Sports Hall of Fame.
+On December 3, 1966, his brother Rudolph (February 18, 1900 – August 6, 1969), a Maryland bicycling champion in the 1920s, represented him when the Baltimore Tiger was elected to the Maryland Athletic Sports Hall of Fame.
 The plaque awarded him was later hung “on the Baltimore Civic Center wall.”

 John Gutenko was not the only member of the family to aspire to a boxing career.
-His younger brother Louis (September 28, 1895-June 17, 1961) also began his career in 1910 as a lightweight.
+His younger brother Louis (September 28, 1895 – June 17, 1961) also began his career in 1910 as a lightweight.
 He remained in his brother’s shadow fighting under the name Young Kid Williams.
 However, he never achieved fame or a title like his older brother.